joedoyler/djangoProject_ReadMe/README.md

 As a general user who is looking to get into a new fitness/nutrition programme, I want to:

- * See all available products for purchase and pay using Stripe
+ * See all available products for purchase in a way that I desire
- * Have quick access to my purchased goods in terms of
+ * Have quick access to my purchased goods in terms of seeing your purchase history on the site
- * Have reassuring messages flashed on screen to ensure I am doing the right thing on the website
+ * visually see information on what is being offered on the site without having to click through multiple pages
- * Create my own recipes
+ * be inspired by the website to take on my new fitness journey
  * Navigate the website without fear of being confused
- * Have the ability to edit / delete recipes in case I make a mistake or want to take my recipe down
+ * Complete a purchase of products that I have selected from the website

 # Apps and Features